TylerLH/github-latest-commits-widget/README.md

 Usage
 -----

 This widget is hosted via GitHub Pages, meaning all you need to do is include an iframe in your html and you're good to go.
-There are only 3 params at the moment: username, repo, and limit.
+There are 4 params at the moment: username, repo, branch, and limit.

 ``` html
 <iframe src="http://tylerlh.github.com/github-latest-commits-widget/?username=USERNAME&repo=REPO&limit=LIMIT"